gurry/efi/README.md

 To write a UEFI application using this framework follow the below steps:

-1. Create a new crate for your application by running `cargo new my_efi_app`, where "my_efi_app" is the name of the application
+1. Create a new crate for your application by running `cargo new my_efi_app`, where `my_efi_app` is the name of the application
 2. Add `efi = "0.2"` under `[dependencies]` in `Cargo.toml`
-3. Add a file named "rust-toolchain" containing the text `nightly-2023-01-12` at the root of the crate.
+3. Add a file named `rust-toolchain` containing the text `nightly-2023-01-12` at the root of the crate.
 This will ensure that the crate is always built with nightly-2023-01-12.
 4. Add the below code in `my_efi_app/src/main.rs`.
 Comments in the code explain each part:

 ```rust